-The treatment options available for alcohol misuse depend on whether your drinking is hazardous, harmful or dependent, and whether you are trying to drink less or give up drinking completely.
+The treatment options for alcohol misuse depend on whether your drinking is hazardous, harmful or dependent, and whether you're trying to drink less or give up drinking completely.

-If you are drinking hazardous amounts of alcohol, it is likely that you will be referred to a short counselling session, known as a brief intervention.
+If you're drinking hazardous amounts of alcohol, it's likely you'll be referred to a short counselling session, known as a brief intervention.
 This may be following an alcohol-related accident or injury.

-A brief intervention lasts around 10 to 15 minutes and covers the risks associated with your pattern of drinking, advice on reducing the amount of alcohol you drink, alcohol support networks available to you and any emotional issues around your drinking.
+A brief intervention lasts about 10-15 minutes and covers risks associated with your pattern of drinking, advice about reducing the amount you drink, alcohol support networks available to you and any emotional issues around your drinking.

-You may be advised to keep a "drinking diary" so that you can record how many units of alcohol you drink a week.
-You may also be given tips on social drinking, such as alternating soft drinks with alcoholic drinks when you're out with friends.
+Keeping a 'drinking diary' may also be recommended so you can record how many units of alcohol you drink a week.
+You may also be given tips about social drinking, such as alternating soft drinks with alcoholic drinks, when you're out with friends.

-If you are drinking harmful amounts of alcohol, you will first have to make the decision about whether you want to reduce your alcohol intake (moderation) or give up drinking alcohol altogether (abstinence).
+If you're drinking harmful amounts of alcohol, you will first need to decide whether you want to reduce your alcohol intake (moderation) or give up drinking alcohol altogether (abstinence).

-Ultimately, the choice is yours, although there are circumstances where abstinence is strongly recommended.
-These include:
+Ultimately, the choice is yours but there are circumstances where abstinence is strongly recommended, including if you:

-- if you have liver damage, such as liver disease or cirrhosis
+- have liver damage, such as liver disease or cirrhosis

-- if you have other medical problems that can be made worse by drinking, such as heart disease
+- have other medical problems, such as heart disease, that can be made worse by drinking

-- if you are taking medication that can react badly with alcohol, such as antipsychotics
+- are taking medication that can react badly with alcohol, such as antipsychotics

-Abstinence may also be recommended if you have previously tried to achieve moderation and been unsuccessful.
+Abstinence may also be recommended if you have previously tried to achieve moderation and have been unsuccessful.

-If you choose moderation, you will probably be asked to attend further counselling sessions so that your progress can be monitored and further treatment and advice provided if necessary.
+If you choose moderation, you will probably be asked to attend further counselling sessions so your progress can be assessed and further treatment and advice provided if necessary.

 You may also have regular blood tests so the health of your liver can be carefully monitored.

-As with harmful drinking, you will need to choose between moderation and abstinence.
-Abstinence will usually be recommended for people with moderate to severe dependency.
+If you're dependent on alcohol (you feel unable to function without it), you will also need to choose between moderation and abstinence.
+Abstinence is usually recommended for people with moderate to severe dependency.

-Whatever your level of alcohol dependency, it is recommended that you spend a period of time free from alcohol so that your body can recover from its effects.
+Whatever your level of alcohol dependency, it's recommended you spend time free from alcohol to allow your body to recover from its effects.